rafadabest101/Task-1-Vehicle-Rental-System/README.md

 # Task-1-Vehicle-Rental-System
 This is my solution for Task 1 of the Prime Holding Internship Assignment.
 The README file contains a description on what my project does and how it works.

-I completed this task by making an abstract class - Vehicle, and 3 other classes that inherit it - Motorcycle, Car and Cargo Van.
+I completed this task using the principles of the object-oriented programming.
+First up I made an abstract class - Vehicle, and 3 other classes that inherit it - Motorcycle, Car and Cargo Van.
 I also used a static class called Invoice, which has a single method that prints out the invoice on the console.

 In the Vehicle class, I added 4 public properties, a constructor and 3 abstract classes:
 - CalculateRentCost(): it is used to calculate the total rental cost for the whole rental period of the customer;